-The Board considers that fundamentally the independence of Directors are based on their capacity to put the best interests of the Bank and its shareholders ahead of other interests, that Directors are capable of exercising objective independent judgement.
+The Board considers that fundamentally the independence of Directors are based on their capacity and capability to exercise objective independent judgement to put the best interests of the Bank and its shareholders ahead of other interests.

 The Board shall ensure that the length of service of the Directors does not impair the independent judgement of decision making or materially interfere with the Directors ability to act in the best interest of the Bank.